ray-project/ray/doc/source/train/api/api.rst

 .. autosummary::
     :toctree: doc/

-    ~trainer.BaseTrainer.restore
+    train.trainer.BaseTrainer.restore

 .. note::

-    All trainer classes have a `restore` method which exposes the construtor arguments that can be re-specified. `restore` always takes in a path pointing to the directory of the experiment to be restored.
-See :ref:`train-framework-specific-restore` for details on `restore` arguments for different AIR trainer integrations.
+    All trainer classes have a `restore` method that takes in a path pointing to the directory of the experiment to be restored.
+    `restore` also exposes a subset of construtor arguments that can be re-specified.
+    See :ref:`train-framework-specific-restore`
+    below for details on `restore` arguments for different AIR trainer integrations.

 .. _train-framework-specific-restore: